dansmyers/ComputerOrganizationAndArchitecture/Assignments/3-Benford's_Law.md

 ## Command line inputs

-Suppose (*just for the sake of argument*) that I've decided to, maybe, commit a few <sub>tiny</sub> white collar crimes.
+Suppose (*just for the sake of argument*) that I've decided to, maybe, commit a <sub>tiny</sub> amount of fraud.
 I need to generate some plausible data that appears to follow the distribution of Benford's Law to make my fraud look legitimate.

 Let's write a program that can geneate Benford-esque data values.
 This project will feature: